-As part of the exchange, WSOB students travel to Belgium between the spring and summer semesters to tour businesses in Belgium as well as take intense week-long classes with their Belgian student counterparts that are taught by both the WSOB faculty that accompany DSC students to Belgium, as well as business faculty from Odisee.
+As part of the exchange, WSOB students travel to Belgium between the spring and summer semesters to tour businesses in Belgium as well as take intense week-long classes with their Belgian student counterparts that are taught by both the WSOB faculty that accompany students to Belgium, as well as business faculty from Odisee.
 US students visit NATO and the UN and even travel to nearby Paris, France for a cultural weekend experience.
 WSOB students have enjoyed their internationalization experience in Belgium and their reflective journals indicate their desire for further international travel and work abroad.

 Several students from both schools have been known to stay in their host countries, after classes and internships are over, to take advantage of the many additional sites and attractions both countries have to offer, further extending the students’ international exchange experiences.
 Two of the Belgian students have even moved to the United States to complete a master’s degree and have found jobs and later became US citizens.
 Several Belgians have remained in Georgia following their exchange programs.